vidyar/docs-old/_build/_sources/yml_configurations/nodejs.txt

 Keep the test outputs in shippable/testresults and codecoverage output in shippable/codecoverage folder to get the reports parsed.Otherwise you will not find the reports in our CI.

-Please refer the Node.js-buildsample example for more details.
+Please refer the :ref:`Nodejs_buildsample` example for more details.